DEVELOPERS

 console.log(signature);

-PROOF OBJECT
+VERIFICATION PROOF

-The signed payload you verify
+The canonical signed public payload you verify

 Example verify response shape